anisham25/novadebate/site/instructors/marina-gallo.md

 picture:
   alt: Marina Gallo
   url: /static/images/5b71a918-7075-4b6e-9815-f3a13dc2c640-marina-gallo.jpeg
-bio: Hi!
-I’m Marina (she/her) and I’m a rising junior at Bronx Science.
-Over the past two years, I’ve competed in PF on both the national and local circuit, breaking at both Durham and Lakeland.
-Last year on the local circuit, my partner and I championed states.
-I’ll be a novice director for my team this upcoming year.
-I have experience with both running and responding to a variety of arguments, whether they be purely substance or progressive.
-I strongly believe in first speaker supremacy.
-Outside of debate, I play volleyball, listen to Mac Miller, and look at photos of capybaras.
-I’m excited to work with y’all!
+bio: Hey!
+I'm Marina (she/her).
+I'm a rising senior & I've debated for three years at Bronx Science.
+I've earned two bids and championed Durham this year, and states my freshman year.
+I find all types of debate interesting, but I especially enjoy reading progressive argumentation -- This year I read a Killjoy K and my sophomore year I read a lot of fem framing and the occasional theory shell.
+In my free time, I play volleyball and rock climb.
+Excited to work with y'all!
 name: Marina Gallo
 created-on: 2022-07-10T01:31:17.919Z
 updated-on: 2022-07-10T01:31:17.927Z